Flat Chern Band From Twisted Bilayer MnBi$_2$Te$_4$: The continuum model of tBMBT and parameters, band structure calculation

 while the nonzero Fourier component matrices $T_j^\text{N}$ and $T_j^\text{FM}$

-where $\omega_j=e^{(-1)^{j}\frac{2\pi}{3}}$ is the phase factor due to the relative in-plane shift between the closest Bi atoms of the two SLs.
+where $\omega_j=e^{i(-1)^{j}\frac{2\pi}{3}}$ is the phase factor due to the relative in-plane shift between the closest Bi atoms of the two SLs.

 In the AFM phase tBMBT, the interlayer hopping matrices $T_j$ take the form $T_j=T_j^\text{N}$ as allowed by symmetries, where $T_j^\text{N}$ are still given by Eqs. (\ref{Seq-T0FM}) and (\ref{Seq-TjFM}).
-The derivation of these matrices can be found in Sec.
-S3.
+The derivation of these matrices can be found in Sec. \ref{sec-CM}.

 The parameters of the monolayer Hamiltonian in the main text Eqs.
-(3) and (4), and the interlayer hopping parameters in Eqs. (\ref{Seq-T0FM}) and (\ref{Seq-TjFM}) for the FM and the AFM phases tBMBT are listed in Tab. \ref{Tab-tBMBT}, which are estimated from the first-principles calculations (see Sec.
-S2).
+(3) and (4), and the interlayer hopping parameters in Eqs. (\ref{Seq-T0FM}) and (\ref{Seq-TjFM}) for the FM and the AFM phases tBMBT are listed in Tab. \ref{Tab-tBMBT}, which are estimated from the first-principles calculations (see Secs. \ref{sec-KP} and \ref{sec-CM}).

 The band structure is calculated by Fourier transforming the continuum model in main text Eq.
 (1) into the momentum space \cite{bistritzer2011}.
 The transformation brings the Hamiltonian into a momentum space hopping model